333IAN/LINE-UPS/README.md

  Features

 - Data collection and preprocessing
-- Feature engineering
+- Positioning and player evaluation
-- Model training and evaluation
+- Coding,implementation and testing
 - Final lineup exhibition
 - Visualization of results